georgevreilly/georgevreilly.github.io/content/blog/2023/01/15/rust-baum-2.rst

 :literal:`\    \ ` (*space*),
 one prefix for each level.
-The rule is that children of a last entry, such as ``os/windows``, get the space prefix, while children of other entries, such as ``os/wasi`` or ``personality``, get the pipe prefix.
+The rule is that children of a last entry, such as ``os/windows`` ➌, get the space prefix, while children of other entries, such as ``os/wasi`` or ``personality``, get the pipe prefix.

-For both connectors and prefixes, the last entry at a particular level gets different treatment.
+For both connectors and prefixes, the last entry at a particular level gets special treatment.

 __ https://realpython.com/directory-tree-generator-python/